-Class 6 children is at their peak of observation for the outer world.
+The Class 6 child is at their peak of observation for the outer world.
 They are balanced in their outside world of authority and order.

 Class 6 Themes

-Students in Class 6 directly study the concrete physical world in greater detail in the science blocks of Mineralogy, Astronomy, and Physics.
+Students in Class 6 study the tangible physical world in greater detail in the science blocks of Mineralogy, Astronomy, and Physics.
 Students learn through inquiry and observation.
-They are taught in a way that allows them to discover for themselves what is true in the world, instead of simply reading a second-hand description.
-The students investigate with simple tools and their own powers of observation.
-Their experiments, their analysis, and their conclusions are presented in their own self-made text-book, their Main Lesson book.
+They are taught in a way that allows them to discover for themselves what is true in the world, instead of being given the predetermined laws.
+The students investigate with simple tools and their own power of observation.
+Their experiments, their analysis, and their conclusions are presented in their Main Lesson books which they have written and drawn themselves.

-As the vocabulary and sentence structure of Class 6 students continues to grow, so too does their ability to take on new forms of writing.
-Practical writing, such as business letters and other forms of expository writing, begins to take shape.
-Class 6 students have much more ownership for the individual work, not only in composition, but also in the proofing and editing of their drafts and final work.
+As the vocabulary and sentence structure of Class 6 students continues to expand, so does their ability to take on new forms of writing.
+Practical writing, such as business letters and other forms of expository writing, begin to take shape.
+Class 6 students take on more ownership for their individual work, not only in composition, but also in the proofing and editing of their drafts and final work.

-In Classes 6-7, speaking, reading, and writing are now practiced in a more formal way.
+In Classes 6 and 7, speaking, reading, and writing are now practiced in a more formal way.
 The rules of grammar and pronunciation are learned.
 This is a perfect time to ask students to practice writing their own small skits, which they enjoy performing for their peers.

 Class 6 students create three-dimensional projects.
 The students are familiarized with the initial steps of using careful and correct pattern layout, pinning, and cutting.
 Often the first project is to sew an animal out of felt, with gussets to make it three-dimensional.
 As a second project, many students design and draft a pattern for their own magical beasts.
 After Christmas, all students begin making their own dolls.

 In Class 6, students are ready to sing in three-part, and later even four-part, harmony.
 Students take on the Alto or Tenor recorder in earnest, and the class now plays all recorder pieces in three-part harmony.
 The Class 6 curriculum is supported by early Latin music: chants, rounds, and three-part early church music.
-More complicated rhythms and the understanding of minor and major keys are introduced in Class 6, and weekly home practice continues as a support to the building of the students’ skills.
+More complicated rhythms and the understanding of minor and major keys are introduced, and weekly home practice continues as a support to the building of the students’ skills.

 The students in Class 6 continue to develop their skills in team and individual sports, and in movement exercises.
 The emphasis in activities is on their control, coordination, and self-evaluation of their physical development.